-If you wish to volunteer overseas you can contact the following organisations (please note not all of the organisations are members of The Centre for Volunteering):
+If you wish to volunteer overseas you can contact the following organisations (Please note: This is not an endorsement of these organisations – merely a collation of information).

 AusAID’s VIDA Program

-VIDA (Volunteering for International Development from Australia) is Australia’s newest international volunteer program.
-VIDA places skilled Australian volunteers in developing countries in the Asia Pacific region.
+Volunteering for International Development from Australia (VIDA) places skilled Australian volunteers in developing countries in the Asia Pacific region.
 VIDA volunteers work with local staff to reduce poverty and achieve sustainable development in the communities in which they work through skills exchange, institutional strengthening and capacity building.

 Australian Volunteers International